 My love affair with the sea started when I was nine.
 My mother used to take me to the Round Tower, which overlooks the entrance to Portsmouth Harbour, to see all the warships coming and going, getting ready for the Second World War.
 From that moment I knew that I was destined to go into the Royal Navy.

 My boyhood interest in nautical things and my love for the sea and boats was clearly shown by my bedroom, whose walls were covered from one end to the other with photographs of yachts, ships and warships.
-Thats all I ever read about and all I wanted to know about.
-Then I was lucky enough to get into boy's training aged 13 on the Arethusa in August 1943 - the quickest way into the Navy.
+That's all I ever read about and all I wanted to know about.
+Then I was lucky enough to get into boy's' training aged 13 on the Arethusa in August 1943 -the quickest way into the Navy.

 It was a tough introduction to all things nautical, and the training, down in Salcombe, south Devon, covered everything from rowing boats to sailing vessels and motor boats.
-In 1944 I joined the Royal Navy, heading to HMS St George on the Isle of Man for naval training, in preparation for the sea - the real sea - and in 1946 I joined the cruiser HMS Leander.
-We sailed for the Med in July 1946, and from our base in Malta we had two action-packed years - it was a wonderful form of nautical education and character building.
+In 1944 I joined the Royal Navy, heading to HMS St George on the Isle of Man for naval training, in preparation for the sea -the real sea - and in 1946 I joined the cruiser HMS Leander.
+We sailed for the Med in July 1946, and from our base in Malta we had two action-packed years it was a wonderful form of nautical education and character building.

+As time went by I teamed up with Ron Hobson - now Sir Ronald Hobson - and we started a company building car parks and petrol stations.
+All the time in the background was my yearning to find a bigger boat.
 Backed by Ron, we searched every weekend until we found the most perfect boat for our requirements: Elizabeth Gertrude.
 She was built in Porthleven, Cornwall, in 1934-5 for Lord Rothschild and was at that point berthed alongside Tags Island by Hampton Court.
 She was owned by the general manager of Ford Motor Company, Alistair Mackintosh, and she was immaculate.

-With a length of 18.3 metres and weighing 60 tonnes, Elizabeth Gertrude was built in pitch pine on oak frames with twin Thornycroft petrol paraffin engines - you would start up the engines with pure petrol and once the manifold reached a certain temperature, you'd switch over the fuel supply to paraffin.
+With a length of 18.3 metres and weighing 60 tonnes, Elizabeth Gertrude was built in pitch pine on oak frames with twin Thorneycroft petrol paraffin engines -you would start up the engines with pure petrol and once the manifold reached a certain temperature, you'd switch over the fuel supply to paraffin.
 The yacht was fitted with two robust masts and carried a certain amount of sail, but I suspect it was only for steadying.
 As our operational area went up and down the Thames, and it was impossible to lower the masts, I had them removed and built a workmanlike metal mast arrangement that would lower to go under bridges, but would carry all the necessary aerials and flags.

-In those days the only crew member we had was a car park attendant who had served in the Navy and went by the name of Bob - Bob the Bosun.
+In those days the only crew member we had was a car park attendant who had served in the Navy and went by the name of 'Bob' -Bob the Bosun.
 He did everything.
 We sailed most weekends out of Ramsgate, and visited many of the channel ports from Ostend in Belgium to Le Havre, the Seine and even up to Paris.
-They were very happy days - every guest on board had a duty to attend to: I did the skippering, while our local builder did the engineering.
+They were very happy days -every guest on board had a duty to attend to: I did the skippering, while our local builder did the engineering.
 It was a great learning curve.

-In 1956 we had an offer for the boat and decided to let her go as I had ambitions to build a new vessel.
-In 1960 I built a 22.9 metre steel yacht in The Netherlands powered by twin MAN engines and named her Silver Goose.
+In 1960 I built in The Netherlands a 22.9 metre steel yacht powered by twin MAN engines and named her Silver Goose.
 She served for seven years, and we cruised Northern Europe and the Mediterranean.
 I used to keep her alongside my home at Leander House on the Thames at Teddington.

-When the time came to make the passage to the Mediterranean across the Bay of Biscay, the captain approached me and said that he was the only qualified ticket holder - as it was a long crossing over Biscay, he wanted to take on a passage captain.
+When the time came to make the passage to the Mediterranean across the Bay of Biscay, the captain approached me and said that he was the only qualified ticket holder -as it was a long crossing over Biscay, he wanted to take on a passage captain.
 From an advertisement in a yachting magazine I found a passage captain and agreed terms.
 He would take the yacht with my captain and be a watchkeeper as far as Gibraltar, and would then be flown home.
 He then asked if he could take his daughter on the trip, and I said it would be no problem as there was plenty of room on board.

 When the ship sailed I disembarked at Poole harbour and returned to work.
-The yacht continued with its crew of seven, the additional captain and his daughter - they shared a cabin - and Aurora, a Spanish au pair, whose contract had ended at Leander House and who had requested a lift home.
+The yacht continued with its crew of seven, the additional captain and his 'daughter' - they shared a cabin -and Aurora, a Spanish au pair, whose contract had ended at Leander House and who had requested a lift home.

 Unfortunately, the two captains could never agree on the same course.
 The passage captain wanted to take the inner passage across Biscay, and my skipper wanted to take the outer passage - and so the yacht zig-zagged across the Bay of Biscay for several days.